 When electric particles dance at night

-Tromsø lies within the so-called Nordlys oval, an area where northern lights are observed more and more often.
+Tromsø lies within the so-called Nordlys oval in the Arctic, an area where northern lights are observed more and more often.

 Life in Tromsø

-With its approx. 70,000 inhabitants, Tromsø is comparable in size to Danish cities such as Esbjerg and Kolding, (if that helps) and is therefore not a mecca for the tourist seeking a big city break.
+With its approx. 70,000 inhabitants, Tromsø is comparable in size to Danish cities such as Esbjerg and Kolding, (if that helps) and is therefore not a mecca for the tourist seeking a big-city break.
 However, the city is filled with classic Norwegian culture and architecture, and the center is cozy in its own way.
-From the city, you can chose several guided tours that can be seeing whales, dog sled tours or Northern Lights tours.
-If you are in Tromsø at the time of the year when the Northern Lights are most active (October – November and February – March), there is probably no need for guided tours, as the Northern Lights can be seen most of the nights of the week as long clear skies.
+From the city, you can choose several guided tours that can be seeing whales, dog sled tours, or Northern Lights tours.
+If you are in Tromsø at the time of the year when the Northern Lights are most active (October – November, and February – March), there is probably no need for guided tours, as the Northern Lights can be seen most of the nights of the week as long clear skies.